cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 </div>

-The application needed to have authentication to control access to the site and to keep track of who had made bookings, but I didn't want to build any of the sign-up / sign-in flow myself, and I wanted to hand over the responsibility of user information to an authentication service.
+The application needed to have authentication to control access to the site and to keep track of who had made bookings, but I didn't want to build any of the sign-up / sign-in flow myself, and I wanted to hand over the responsibility of storing user information to an authentication service.

-There are numerous "Authentication as a Service" options available to do this, including [Netlify Identity][netlify-identity-url] and [Supabase Auth][supabase-auth-url], but I decided on Auth0 as it had been on my radar to experiment with for a while, and it has a really handy [npm package][auth0-npm-url], written in TypeScript also, for simple integration with Next.js apps.
+There are numerous "Authentication as a Service" options available to do this, including [Netlify Identity][netlify-identity-url] and [Supabase Auth][supabase-auth-url], but I decided on [Auth0][auth0-url] as it had been on my radar to experiment with for a while, and it has a really handy [npm package][auth0-npm-url], written in TypeScript also, for simple integration with Next.js apps.

 Auth0 was super simple to add into my app, requiring only the following steps to be completed: